Worker Abscondment in Sarawak: Employer Guide

 Not every absence is abscondment.
 Reporting absconded too soon, or treating a legitimate absence as abscondment, can complicate the worker's record and yours.
 The following do not count:

 Use judgement: if the worker has stopped responding, removed personal belongings, and shows no intention of returning, that is abscondment.
-If the situation is ambiguous, give it a reasonable window — but do not let the 30-day reporting clock run out while you wait.
+If the situation is ambiguous, give it a reasonable window — but do not let it drift: the SANSOLS removal window runs from your Labour Licence approval date, not from the day the worker left.

 Day-by-Day: What to Do